Vadim2017777/final_team_project_wallet/README.md

 On the left sidebar, you can see your current global balance.

     Statistics:
-if you want to see the current statistics:
+If you want to see the current statistics:
--on the mobile version, you should click on the statistics icon;
+- on the mobile version, you should click on the statistics icon;
--on the other versions, you should click on the appropriate link named 'statistics';
+- on the other versions, you should click on the appropriate link named 'statistics';
 On this page, you can see all your costs and the incomes, and so filter your transactions by any period by choosing a month and year if you need it.
 And also, this page displays the diagram of costs by categories.

     Exchange rate: